bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 GET https://app.example.com/uninstall?signed_payload=hw9fhkx2ureq.t73sk8y80jx9 HTTP/1.1
 ```

-**Description**: Called when the store owner clicks to uninstall your app.
+**Description**: Called when the store owner clicks to uninstall the app.

 **How to Handle:**
 1. [Verify the signed payload](#verifying-the-signed-payload)